 - supplementing occupational skills or training leading to an occupation;

-- support for starting or continuing a business.
+- financial support for operating a business or practising a vocation.

 Vocational rehabilitation always focuses on an individual.
 Group rehabilitation or activities maintaining employees’ well-being at work are not supported as vocational rehabilitation.